 Grow Local: Urban Gardens Network

 Community gardens are intended to be shared with the community, and if enough produce is available, with food pantries.
-Our garden will be a great way to engage with the Centennial Neighborhood and contribute to St. John’s Food Pantry across the street.
+Our garden engages residents of Centennial Neighborhood and contributes to St. John’s Food Pantry.

 Urban Food Desert

 Centennial Neighborhood is an urban food desert, where residents must travel 1 miles or more to the nearest healthy food vendor (see map below).

 Food retailers are not encouraged to develop in low-income areas because of market conditions such as high development costs and a perceived low return in investment.
 Because of this, residents of low-income areas in both urban and rural areas have less access to affordable healthful foods.
 Access to healthy foods like fresh fruits and vegetables, low-fat milk, and whole grains are a key component to good health and well-being.
 Individuals who have access to supermarkets in general tend to have healthier diets and are at lower risk of chronic disease such as diabetes.

 Did you know that roughly 1 in 6 residents of Tippecanoe County are food insecure?
 That's one of the highest rates of food insecurity in the state of Indiana.
 Trinity's community garden, and support of organizations like Food Finders, helps narrow the gap between income and providing three healthy meals a day.